-There is a new reality emerging in venture investments, and it is not virtual or augmented – it is start-ups building real products.
-Dr Peter Dudin, chief business development officer of EnCata, talks about a new trend favouring investments in the internet of things (IoT) and other hardware start-ups.
+There is a new reality emerging in venture investments, and it’s not virtual or augmented – it’s start-ups building real products.
+Dr. Peter Dudin, CBDO of EnCata, talks about a new trend favouring investments in IoT and other hardware start-ups.

 Scaling stage – series A and B rounds

-At this stage the start-up has achieved a market launch but needs to invest substantially more capital in marketing, sales and inventory to meet customer demand.
-Venture capital firms (such as Sequoia Capitaland NEA) and emerging IP capital firms with a model focused on hardware investments (Cote Capital) are engaged in investing in scaling start-ups at this stage.
+At this stage, the start-up has achieved a market launch but needs to invest substantially more capital in marketing, sales and inventory to meet customer demand.
+Venture capital firms, such as Sequoia Capital, NEA, and emerging IP capital firms with a model focused on hardware investments (Cote Capital) are engaged in investing in scaling start-ups at this point.

-Why do large corporations prefer M&A over in-house development?
+Alternatively, large corporations like Google, IBM, Walmart, Nestlé, Facebook, or Boeing may decide to buy a deep-tech start-up if they have a strategic need for the start-up's intellectual property and its team's extensive experience.
+Why do they prefer M&A over in-house development?
 Low appetite for risk among C-suite managers for the uncertainty present in developing new technologies is one reason.
-Another motivation is the size of the market opportunity that a start-up offers for the acquirer’s well-established sales and distribution network.
+Another motivation is the size of the market opportunity a start-up offers for the acquirer’s well-established sales and distribution network.

-Such M&A deals (at seed and series A or B rounds) are typically in the range of $10m to $80m, with the internal development cost a lower boundary in value and the perceived market opportunity and timing advantage over competitors an upper boundary.
+Such M&A deals (at seed and series A or B rounds) are typically in the range of $10-80 million, with the internal development cost reaching a lower boundary in value and the perceived market opportunity and timing advantage over competitors coming to an upper boundary.

 How to find a good start-up investment?
-This is both a complex and simple question.
-We typically look for three main factors:
+This question is both complex and simple.
+We typically consider 4 main factors:

-Competent specialists, who truly believe in the company, demonstrate good character (high integrity, faith, resilience, creativity) and have the emotional intelligence to see challenges as an opportunity, not roadblocks.
+Competent specialists who have every confidence in the company, display good character – high integrity, faith, resilience, creativity – and have the emotional intelligence to see challenges as opportunity, not roadblocks.
 Being an entrepreneur is an epic journey.

-Is the IP really proven, working and a true competitive advantage?
+Is the IP really proven, working and a genuine competitive advantage?

 This business model is extremely favourable to investors because it offers a more predictable future.
 Whether you are a new software-based platform, or a satellite-launch service, customers often persist for years.